 Operate and optimize where you leverage tools provided by Anthos and the larger Kubernetes ecosystem with your containerized workloads.

 These phases are described in more detail below.

 In the discovery phase, you gather the information needed for a migration by understanding your applications and their dependencies.

 - The VMs whose workloads you want to migrate.

 - Your applications' required network ports and connections.

 - Service name resolution or DNS configuration.

-Make sure to assess the compatibility of the source workload and operating system with Migrate for Anthos and GKE, following these guidelines.
+Make sure to assess the compatibility of the source workload and operating system with Migrate to Containers, following these guidelines.

-Migrate for Anthos and GKE supplies a tool that you run on a VM workload to determine the workload's fit for migration to a container.
+Migrate to Containers supplies a tool that you run on a VM workload to determine the workload's fit for migration to a container.
 For more information, see Using the fit assessment tool.

 - IT analyst with knowledge of the application's topologies and migration.